Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging: Conclusion

 \section{Conclusion}

-In summary, our study establishes a universal theoretical framework for a nonlinear phenomenon in Kerr media and verified its validity with experiments on normal-dispersion fiber.
-The combined theoretical and experimental results demonstrate that the effect persists across a broad range of pulse widths, peak powers, fiber lengths, and dispersion conditions, making it attractive for low-power phase retrieval and imaging applications.
-We showcased this method for ultrafast phase sensing and imaging, where we showed pulse-to-pulse readout at tens of megahertz rates and picojoule pulse energies using dispersive Fourier transform.
-This highlights its potential for reference-free characterization of optical systems at speeds that exceed conventional interferometric techniques.
-Only a single calibration step is required for accurate quantization to assign an absolute phase value to the measured intensity.
+In summary, our study establishes a universal theoretical framework for utilizing a new nonlinear phenomenon in Kerr media and verifies its validity with experiments on a normal-dispersion fiber.
+The combined theoretical and experimental results demonstrate that the effect persists across a broad range of system parameters, making it attractive for low-power phase retrieval applications.
+Our framework explains and generalizes earlier empirical observations of related spectral effects reported in a range of experimental studies\cite{westbrook2004SC, 2005filling, yeom2007tunable, ramanPeak_discussion, okazaki2022mode, li2026linear}.
+Here, we showcased this method for ultrafast phase sensing and imaging, achieving pulse-to-pulse readout at tens of MHz rates and picojoule pulse energies using dispersive Fourier transform.
+This highlights its potential for reference-free and algorithm-free characterization of optical systems at speeds exceeding those of conventional interferometric techniques.
+Only a single calibration step is required to obtain accurate quantization, assigning an absolute phase value to the measured intensity, with a sensitivity of $1/385 \pi$\,rad, estimated from the MSE fit error.

-Overall, the universality of the effect has implications for optics and photonics, in particular laser enigineering, high-throughput phase imaging, and optical signal processing.
-This work also highlights the potential of femtosecond pulses as information carriers for future communications and computing as well as sensitive probes of complex light–matter interactions.
+Overall, the universality of the effect has implications for optics and photonics, in particular laser engineering, high-throughput phase imaging and reconstruction, and optical signal processing.
+This work also highlights the potential of femtosecond pulses as information carriers for future communications and computing, as well as sensitive probes of complex light–matter interactions.